 Placed in service January 31, 2019

 Our Energy Gateway transmission expansion investment is intended to better integrate our company's East and West control areas.
 Building a line west into Oregon from the Hemingway Substation near Melba, Idaho will increase system flexibility and reliability to serve customers.
-While originally proposed as an approximately 375-mile, single-circuit 500-kilovolt transmission line from the Hemingway Substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
-To that end, in January 2012, we signed a permitting agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.
+While originally proposed as an approximately 375 mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
+To that end, in January 2012, we signed a permit funding agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.

 Transmission options for “Boardman to Hemingway” are being considered from among alternative projects and will be brought into service as soon as appropriate for PacifiCorp customers.
 For more information please refer to the project websites for Idaho Power’s Boardman to Hemingway project.

 The proposed Boardman to Hemingway transmission line is a 500 kilovolt line that would run approximately 300 miles from a new substation proposed near Boardman, Oregon, to the Hemingway substation near Melba, Idaho, southwest of Boise, Idaho.
 The agreement between the three companies provides funding for environmental review and permitting, ensuring continued consideration of the project.